 Yes and no. Yes, in that both methods encourage women to use relaxation as they prepare for birth.
 No, in that Body-Centered Hypnosis does not require you to learn any techniques for your birth.
 BCH is done primarily prenatally, and I incorporate your specific history into a birth visualization.
-Women often feel calm, prepared and capable, and don’t tend to use hypnosis as a relaxation technique during the birth.
-I do help women discover their natural coping technique and build up a toolbox of support resources to call upon, as necessary, during their birth.
+Individuals often feel calm, prepared and capable, and don’t tend to use hypnosis as a relaxation technique during the birth.
+I do help client’s discover their natural coping technique and build up a toolbox of support resources to call upon, as necessary, during their birth.
 This model encourages to cope with pain, rather than using hypnosis to disassociate from the experience.

 I am interested in your counseling services.
 When in my pregnancy should I contact you?

 That depends.
 If you have specific concerns about the pregnancy or birth, I recommend contacting me earlier in the pregnancy so we are best able to meet your specific needs.
 If you are just looking to prepare for an upcoming birth, anytime between your 32nd and 37th week of pregnancy gives you plenty of time to complete the counseling sessions.
-Women can contact me anytime before becoming pregnant or after their birth to meet their needs during the periods around a pregnancy.
+Individuals can contact me anytime before becoming pregnant or after their birth to meet their needs during the periods around a pregnancy.
 Feel free to contact me to discuss this on an individual basis.

 When are your hours and where do sessions happen?

-I am available for counseling Tuesday-Thursday from 8-5pm at my office @ 203, 201 Dey Street, Suite 203.
+I am available for sessions Tuesday-Thursday from 8-5pm at my office @ 203, 201 Dey Street, Suite 203.
 If you are not local to Ithaca, we can also schedule sessions through Skype, FaceTime, or on the phone.

 What is your fee schedule?